Posts tagged: Missouri Storytellers

 Steve Otto talks about hhow you can have a low cost storytelling festival in your area.

 Steve Otto has a degree in Speech and Dramatics, from the University of Missouri, with a specialty of Television Production.
 You have to realize that I got my degree when TV was in it’s infancy, and all production was done live (No video tape) and everything was done in Black and White.
 I worked at KOMU-TV Channel 8, in Columbia, Missouri, WPTA-TV, Channel 21, in Ft.
 Wayne, Indiana, and KETC-TV, Channel 9, in St. Louis, Missouri.
 I started out as a cameraman, and worked into production as a producer-director.
 I loved television and really enjoyed the opportunity offered to a right brain person to see images and create pictures before the camera collected them.
-KETC-TV was the local PBS station and things went well until they Read more »
+KETC-TV was the local PBS station and things went well until they Read the rest of this entry »